The Swan King’s Tomorrowland: A Day at Neuschwanstein

 The forest below the castle.
 Ludwig wrote of the site “The location is one of the most beautiful to be found, holy and unapproachable” . . .
 “I am looking forward very much to living there.”*** Ludwig worked on the castle for 17 years but lived in it for only 172 days.

-Vicki and I walked through the forest back down to the road.
-We listened to the birdsong and to the trickle of a mountain stream.
-It was hard to imagine sad endings in this beautiful place.
-I wondered: is it ironic — or redemptive — to think that Walt Disney chose this castle as an icon?
-He too, after all, was a mythmaker and an imagineer of happy endings.
+Vicki and I walked through the forest back down to the road, listening to the birdsong and the trickle of a mountain stream.
+It was hard to imagine sad endings in such a beautiful place.
+I wondered: Is it ironic—or perhaps redemptive—that Walt Disney chose this castle as his icon?
+He, too, was a mythmaker and an imagineer, though his stories focused on the hope of a happy ending.

-Footnote for sermonizers: some folks I know run on and on about the “power” of story.
-Story does have power, but it also has a very real ceiling.
+Footnote for sermonizers: Some folks run on about the “power” of story.
+Story certainly has power, but it also has a very real ceiling.
+When we try to live entirely within the myth, the real world eventually comes knocking.

 Walt Disney, Mickey Mouse, and the Snow White Castle at Disneyland, Anaheim, California.
 Image from https://www.encirclephotos.com/image/walt-disney-and-mickey-mouse-partners-statue-at-disneyland-in-anaheim-california/ (accessed 6/23/2022).